Agency: Virginia Parole Board violated law, policies in case

 RICHMOND, Va.
-(AP) — The Virginia Parole Board and its former chairperson violated state law and its own policies and procedures in granting the release of a man convicted decades ago of killing a Richmond police officer, according to a report from the state’s government watchdog agency that was initially withheld from the public.
+(AP) — The Virginia Parole Board and its former chairwoman violated state law and its own policies and procedures in granting the release of a man convicted decades ago of killing a Richmond police officer, according to a report from the state’s government watchdog agency that was initially withheld from the public.

-Republican legislative leaders on Thursday released an unredacted version of the six-page report from the Office of the State Inspector General about its investigation into the release of Vincent Martin.
+Republican legislative leaders made public Thursday a six-page report from the Office of the State Inspector General about its investigation into the release of Vincent Martin.
 The disclosure came a week after the inspector general’s office provided a version of the report to the media that was almost entirely redacted apart from making clear that at least some allegations against the parole board had been “substantiated.”

 According to the report, the inspector general’s office found that the board did not initially provide notification of Martin’s release to the Richmond commonwealth’s attorney within the required time frame, did not “endeavor diligently” as required by law to contact the slain officer’s family before making the decision to release Martin, and did not allow the victim’s family or other interested parties to meet with the board in accordance with the board’s own policies and procedures.

+GOP leaders said all of the Parole Board’s current members should resign.
+If they refuse, Republicans said Gov. Ralph Northam should fire them.
+Republicans also wanted Martin’s parole immediately repealed and him returned to prison, where he could await the new board’s decision on whether he should be set free.

+One of the sisters of slain Officer Michael Connors said the report’s findings were “horrific” and “devastating.”

-The report said the board’s former chair, Adrianne Bennett, was “reluctant” to contact the family of slain Officer Michael Connors at all.
+The report said the board’s former chair, Adrianne Bennett, was “reluctant” to contact the family of Connors at all.

 “The Parole Report prepared by the Victim Services Coordinator noted that Bennett stated she ‘had been working on this case for four years and the family’s input was the last piece of the puzzle and the Board was reluctant to reach out, but is required by law,’” according to the report.